blockchainsllc/in3-docs/docs/api-wasm.md

 # API Reference WASM

-Even though the incubed client is written in C, we are using emscripten to build wasm.
-Together with some binding-code incubed runs in any Javascript-Runtime.
+Even though the IN3 client is written in C, we are using emscripten to build wasm.
+Together with some binding-code IN3 runs in any Javascript-Runtime.
 Using WASM gives us 3 important features:

 1. Performance.
    Since WASM runs at almost native speed it is very fast

 2. Security